Desktop Image of rebranded the Queer Support Hub

 redesign Addressed a specific gap identified in research

-webpage Joy in Pride
+Joy in Pride

 Joy In Pride celebrates MCSSP’s mission and highlighted positive outlets and representation of the Queer experience and allyship.